ArkhamCookie/crabot/docs/CONTRIBUTING.md

 ### Setup Your Golang Environment

-1. Confirm you have Go 1.20 [installed](https://go.dev/doc/install)
+1. Confirm you have Go 1.24.2 or higher [installed](https://go.dev/doc/install)

   ```shell
   go version